LearnShare/learn-VRA/topic/hello-world/vra-react-eslint.md

-  Line 7:7:    'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 8:9:    'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 9:9:    'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 10:16:  `code` must be placed on a new line                          react/jsx-one-expression-per-line Line 10:16:  'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 10:39:  ` and save to reload.        ` must be placed on a new line  react/jsx-one-expression-per-line Line 12:9:   'React' must be in scope when using JSX                      react/react-in-jsx-scope
+  Line 7:7:    'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 8:9:    'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 9:9:    'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 10:16:  'React' must be in scope when using JSX                      react/react-in-jsx-scope Line 12:9:   'React' must be in scope when using JSX                      react/react-in-jsx-scope

 src\index.js